Skip to content

 Ingredients:

-• Take 1 tablespoon of triphala powder in a bowl and add some aloe gel to it.
+• In a bowl, combine 1 tablespoon of triphala powder with some aloe gel.

-• Make a smooth paste for easy application.
+• Mix until you achieve a smooth paste for easy application.

-• Rinse it off after it dries.
-Follow with a facial oil.
+• Once it dries, rinse it off.
+Follow up with a facial oil.

 Brightening Amla Clay Mask